Marcvdv/Pandinfo/readme.txt

-Readme in MarcBranch2 for testing purposes
+Readme in MarcBranch for testing purposes